 Mr Pepper qualified with Distinction from Guy's, King's, & St. Thomas' Medical School in 2005, also completing an intercalated BSc in Radiological Sciences during this time.
 This was followed by Basic Surgical Training which included time in neurosurgery, general and endocrine surgery as well as ENT.

 He quickly moved into ENT higher surgical training, which was undertaken in respected centres in and around London.
-He was trained to a high level in each ENT subspecialty, after which he was awarded a specialist fellowship in Paediatric ENT at Great Ormond Street Hospital, London.
+He was trained to a high level in each ENT subspecialty, after which he was awarded a one-year specialist fellowship in Paediatric ENT at Great Ormond Street Hospital, London.
 During this fellowship he gained extensive expertise in treating children's ear, nose and throat conditions, and continues to develop this in his current practice.

 He became a Fellow of the Royal College of Surgeons of England in 2013, and was appointed to the GMC Specialist Register in Otolaryngology in 2015.
 Mr Pepper was appointed as a full time Consultant Paediatric ENT Surgeon at the Evelina London Children's Hospital, part of Guy's and St. Thomas' NHS Trust, in 2015.